Understanding Immunizations and Vaccines - Questions Answered

 understanding-vaccines.jpg

-COVID-19 has made a very big impact on all of us, but now more than ever people are asking questions about immunizations and vaccinations.
+COVID-19 has made a very big impact on all of us over the past several years, but now more than ever people are asking questions about immunizations and vaccinations.
 Below you will find a list of common questions and easy to understand answers.

 Questions 1 - Is a vaccine the same as an immunization?